madanyc/workfront-learn.en/help/administration-and-setup/configure-system-defaults/customize-issue-types-and-terminology.md

 ## Change the term “issue” in Workfront

 Some organizations use a term other than “issue” to refer to unplanned work items.
-Issue is [!DNL Workfront’s] default term and appears throughout the software — menus, reports, field names, etc.
+Issue is the default term and appears throughout the software — menus, reports, field names, etc.

-System and group administrators can use the layout template functionality to rename the issue item to match their organization’s terminology.
+Workfront administrators can use the layout template functionality to rename the issue item to match their organization’s terminology.
 The new term then appears throughout [!DNL Workfront] for those who are assigned to the layout template.

 ![[!UICONTROL Terminology] window with [!UICONTROL Issue] highlighted](assets/admin-fund-issue-custom-terminology.png)